 No, these are not photos of someone's living room.
 This is actually another shop window.
-And it's still Debenhams, this time from the back.
-If you don't believe me, you can find the proof here.
+And it's still Debenhams, this time the back of the store.
+If you don't believe it, you can find the proof here.

 Oxford Street is, of course, not the only street with elaborate holiday decorations.
 There are many others.
 Virtually every single street has some kind of Christmas decoration.

 The two pictures below are Regent Street, which is perpendicular to Oxford Street.
-This street is also well-known and among other shops, you can find Hamleys, a very famous toy shop.
+This street is also well-known and among other shops, you can find there Hamleys, a famous toy shop.

 The decoration was very unique that year, with clusters of lights that continually changed colours and sequence.
 The lights reacted to different things such as music, movement on the street, population density of the people below or weather conditions.
 At 7pm there was always a special light show.